Could eating peanut butter daily help support older adults to stay physically strong and mentally sharp?

 “On the other hand, peanut butter is a commonly eaten, affordable food, making it an easy food to integrate into older adults’ diets.”

 Dr Tan said eating peanut butter was also superior to eating whole peanuts in this population, because almost 100 per cent of the nutrients are available to be absorbed, compared to only about 80 per cent when eaten in the whole kernel form.
 Being a paste, peanut butter also helps to overcome possible dental issues and is also easier for older adults to digest.

 A recent Lancet review found that malnutrition among older adults is a significant problem, with around a quarter of older adults (65 years and older) in the community at risk.

-“Incorporating peanut butter to a daily diet is a strategy that could be readily and cost-effectively implemented widely in the future, for example added to the daily diet of aged care facility residents,” Dr Tan said.
+“If proven effective, incorporating peanut butter to a daily diet is a strategy that could be readily and cost-effectively implemented widely in the future, for example added to the daily diet of aged care facility residents,” Dr Tan said.

 Join our peanut butter study!

 If you are aged 65 years or over and can travel to Burwood, Victoria, you may be eligible for our study!

 Volunteers will need to visit Deakin University’s Burwood campus twice, 6 months apart, and our researchers will:

 - measure your height, weight, muscle mass and blood pressure